XinmengLiao/ecGEM-pipeline/R-scripts/differential abundance analysis summary.md

 Totally 603 taxo, 46 samples, paired data (Day0 and Day 84)

-### Number of significant species by differen methods
+### Number of significant species by different methods
 | Method        | No. of P value < 0.05 | No. of P adj < 0.05 |
 |---------------|-----------------------|---------------------|
 | Wilcoxon (CLR) | 1                     | 0                   |